yulian-nenov/Formula-1-Season-Tracker/README.md

 ````
 To avoid having too many templates:
 - Template inheritance to avoid repetitive HTML
-- For each model the forms to create/edit/delete are merged into one single form template
+- For each model, the forms used to create, edit, and delete records are merged into a single template.
 - Reusing templates in views

 ## Security